clubstudio/kickoff/readme.md

     echo "Done.
 Happy coding!"
 }
 ```
-When you start a new project, just open a terminal window, type `kickoff` and hit return and the alias will pull in this repository and then remove the repos `.git` folder, allowing you to immediately initialise a new repository for your project without any faff.
+When you start a new project, just open a terminal window, type `kickoff` and hit return and the alias will pull in this repository to the current directory and then remove the repos `.git` folder, allowing you to immediately initialise a new Git repository for your project without any faff.

 ## Assets